pub-calculator-io/fha-loan-calculator/readme.md

-# FHA Loan Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# FHA Loan Calculator Widget for WordPress

 The FHA loan calculator lets you plug in the numbers and calculate the monthly payments, interest, and total amount paid over time.